irmen/Pyro4/docs/source/tipstricks.rst

     This means on the receiving side, instead of the raw bytes, you get a little dictionary like this instead: ``{'data': 'aXJtZW4gZGUgam9uZw==', 'encoding': 'base64'}`` Your client code needs to be aware of this and to get the original binary data back, it has to base-64 decode the data element by itself.
+This is perhaps done the easiest by using the ``serpent.tobytes`` helper function from the ``serpent`` library, which will convert the result to actual bytes if needed.

 The following table is an indication of the relative speeds when dealing with large amounts